2025 Minnesota United FC season

-The 2025 Minnesota United FC season is the club's sixteenth season of existence, and ninth in Major League Soccer.
+The 2025 Minnesota United FC season was the club's sixteenth season of existence, and ninth in Major League Soccer.
 Their season began on February 22, 2025, where they faced Los Angeles FC in Los Angeles, California.
-The club plays its home matches at Allianz Field in Saint Paul, Minnesota.
+The club played its home matches at Allianz Field in Saint Paul, Minnesota.

 An analysis by Soccerment found that Minnesota United FC took the most deep free kicks and long throw-ins of any professional men's team in the top 30 leagues in the world.